 We understand when some people hesitate to visit south Georgia in the thick of the hot summer season.
-But with fall fast approaching, it's the perfect time for a weekend getaway in Georgia.
+But this area has its charms, in every season - and there's always a reason for a weekend getaway in Georgia.
 Need staycation ideas?

-Whether you're looking to rent a romantic cabin in Georgia, or a weekend visit to see some new sights, there is plenty to do down in south Georgia.
+Whether you're looking to rent a romantic cabin in Georgia, or a weekend visit to do a digital detox, there is plenty to do down in south Georgia.
 Read on to hear more about staycation ideas, Georgia agritourism, and cabins at White Oak Pastures.

 What is agritourism?